Background: Interactive Graphics with HTML5

 Another problem: Parallel handling of input events and time-consuming graphics rendering

-Theoretically, data from these sensors could be used to interactively control visual website content.
+In theory, data from these sensors could be used to interactively control visual website content.

 conjunction with window orientation detection, not on the deviceMotion API.
-Even though, no browser was really perfect (yet).

 At least, all browsers tested made use of the same W3C interface definitions.